Muluba is a resilient 25 year old woman.

 Devastated, Muluba stopped taking care of herself.
 As someone living with HIV, her daily medical regimen was key to her health and survival.
 Her viral loads climbed dangerously, and her immune system declined to nearly nonexistent.
 Muluba’s doctors were worried she might die.

 Determined to recuperate, refocus, and ultimately recover, Muluba took charge.
 She began to study journalism and soon realized her own story was worth sharing.
 In 2014, Muluba disclosed her status while volunteering at a localWorld AIDS Day event and, just a few days later,she recorded and posted a video on YouTube.
 A natural in front of the camera, Muluba was interviewed by national media, and featured in a number of articles.

 Muluba’s story includes themes of resilience, self-care, leadership, and empowering others in the face of adversity.
-In her role as the Canadian Foundation for AIDS Research’s National Youth Ambassador, Muluba educates, engages, and empowers youth across CANFAR’s awareness program One and All.
-One and All is generously funded by the Slaight Family Foundation, M.A.C.
-AIDS Fund, and Great-West Life, London Life, and Canada Life.
+In her role as the Canadian Foundation for AIDS Research’s National Youth Ambassador, Muluba educates, engages, and empowers Canadian youth across CANFAR’s national awareness program, One and All.